tranzmatt/plantuml_llm_generator/README.md

 - 8B model: 1x RTX 3090/4090 (24GB)

 **Q: Can I generate diagrams for non-Python code?**
-Yes - extend `core/repo_scanner.py` for your language.
+Yes - extend the `walk_repo_collect_code()` function in the scripts to include your language's file extensions.

+**Q: Why does vLLM use V1 engine?**
+The V1 engine is more stable for large models (70B+) on multi-GPU setups.
+The script automatically configures this.

 ---